These no bake chocolate peanut butter energy bites are full of flavor and have only 88 calories in each bite.

 The prep time on these healthy chocolate energy balls is only 5 minutes or so which makes them perfect for this time of the year when there are so many things to do.

 Also perfect is the low calorie content.
-I don’t know about you, but having a snack with only 3 WW Freestyle points (and 88 calories!) that tastes like a decadent truffle is a win in my book.
+I don’t know about you, but having a snack with only so few calories that tastes like a decadent truffle is a win in my book.

 More Recipes for Energy Bites